This is an account of the events that took place in the house of

 hard to find was my goal in life.
 I had been living with another woman at her apartment for just that reason.
 Everything was in

 her name.
-I didn't tell anyone where I was going, and left no forwarding address.
+I didn't tell anyone where I was going and I left no forwarding address.
 I was really surprised this man found me at

 all.
 Perhaps Yvonne told him, and if so, I am sorry that she had.